Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars

-In figure (\ref{fig:nsradial1}), we first look at the temperature profile for axion mass $\sim 0.05$ eV as a function of radial distance from the center at a particular time corresponding to a lifetime of a particular NS for the APR EoS.
-The same is shown for two more NSs having two different lifetimes with axion mass $\sim 0.05$ eV.
-The lifetimes used are $9.7\times 10^{2} years$\cite{O'Dea_2014, refId0}, $3.3\times 10^{4} years $~\cite{Xu_2021,Ng_2007} and $3.7\times 10^{6} years$ \cite{Mignani_2013,10.1111/j.1365-2966.2011.19302.x} for the three figures in the panel, respectively.
-From the results, we can observe that in the presence of a magnetic field, the cooling property of the star undergoes considerable changes.
-As the star cools, in the presence of the magnetic field, the temperature remains lesser than the case when there is no magnetic field at all distances and at early times.\\
+In Figure (\ref{fig:nsradial1}), we first look at the temperature profile for axion mass $\sim 16$ meV as a function of radial distance from the center at a particular time corresponding to a characteristic age of a particular NS for the APR EoS.
+The same is shown for two more NSs having two different characteristic age with axion mass $\sim 16$ meV.
+The characteristic age used here are $9.7\times 10^{2}$ yrs~\cite{O'Dea_2014, refId0},$3.3\times 10^{4}$ yrs ~\cite{Xu_2021,Ng_2007} and $7.3 \times 10^{3}$ yrs~\cite{Zavlin_2007,2012ASPC..466...29K} for the three figures in the panel, respectively.
+From the figures, it is clear that in the presence of a magnetic field, the cooling property of the star undergoes a considerable change.
+As the star cools, in the absence of the magnetic field, the temperature remains lesser than the case when there is magnetic field at all distances and at all times.

 For a given star, the presence of a strong magnetic field and an associated high magnetic field energy lead to a decrease of thermal energy while the gravitational energy remains unchanged.
 This explains the correlation between the suppression of luminosity and the strength of the magnetic field.
 Similar suppression of temperature in white dwarf stars with magnetic fields is reported in earlier works~\cite{10.1093/mnras/sty776}.
 The strong magnetic field may affect the EoS and may also cause sizable changes to thermal conduction and observable properties.
 We have not incorporated the impact of magnetic field on the EoS in the current work.

-At large times, the temperature at all radial distances is higher than in the case with no magnetic field.
-Figure (\ref{fig:nsradial2}) and figure (\ref{fig:nsradial3}) show the temperature as a function of the radius by taking the specific value of the lifetime of three NSs for FPS and SLY EoS, respectively, for three different lifetimes as before.
-While the FPS EoS does not show any qualitatively different behavior from the APR EoS, the departure of the temperatures from the no-magnetic field case is always lower.
-The SLY EoS indicates qualitative changes in the temperature profile and $T(r)$ at all radial distances remain higher than their counterpart in the no-magnetic field case at all times.
-In this EoS, at larger times, the temperature departure is higher than in the no-magnetic field.
+Figure (\ref{fig:nsradial2}) and Figure (\ref{fig:nsradial3}) show the temperature as a function of the radius for the characteristic age of three NSs for FPS and SLY EoS, respectively.
+While the FPS EoS does not show any qualitatively different behavior from the APR EoS, the departure of the temperatures from the no-magnetic field case is always higher.
+The SLY EoS also indicates no qualitative changes in the temperature profile, and $T(r)$ at all radial distances remains higher than their counterpart in the no-magnetic field case at all times.
+At larger times for this EoS, the temperature departure is higher than in the no-magnetic field.
 Table II shown below summarises the results. \begin{widetext}